 Main article content

-Pub goers and clubbers were randomly swabbed for controlled substances on Thursday evening and checks were carried out at licenced premises as we continue to prevent violence, anti-social behaviour and to tackle drugs along the coast.
+Around 600 people were swabbed for controlled substances on Saturday (26th August 2023) evening and checks were carried out at licenced premises as we continue to prevent violence, anti-social behaviour and tackle drug use and supply along the coast.

-The multiagency Operation California saw our officers and other agencies carry out engagement in clubs and pubs across Skegness, Ingoldmells and Mablethorpe.
+The multiagency Operation California saw our officers and other agencies including East Lindsey District Council carry out engagement in clubs and pubs across Skegness, Ingoldmells and Mablethorpe.
 They used a ‘drugs itemiser’- a machine to detect any residue of drugs on people and surfaces.

-To report any concerns or a crime, call 101.
+We continue to ask people with concerns or to report a crime to call 101.
 Always call 999 in an emergency.